pimcore/pimcore/docs/Development_Documentation/02_MVC/04_Routing_and_URLs/02_Custom_Routes.md

 * *Site* - Site for which this route should be applied to.
 * *Priority* - priority in resolving the URL pattern.

+Routes are saved in PHP configuration files on the file system (`website/var/config/staticroutes.php`), so it's also possible to edit them directly in your favorite IDE and keep track of the changes in your VCS (eg. Git).

 ## Accessing Variables in Controller
 This is how you can access (form a controller action) the values of the variables (placeholders) you specified in